Special needs of grieving children who have special needs- the forgotten mourners

 (Camilla is worried about what other people think of her, so she doesn’t want to show who she really is.)

-Something Happened and I’m Scared to Tell.
+Happened and I’m Scared to Tell.
 A Book for Young Vicitms of Abuse.
+Parenting

-Parenting Press Inc. Publishers.
+Press Inc. Publishers.
 (A child talks to a lion about what is happening.
+The book

-The book explains that the child is not to blame, provides anatomically correct names for body parts and encourages
+explains that the child is not to blame, provides anatomically correct names for body parts and encourages talking to someone

-Parr, Todd (2002).
 The Feel Good Book.
 Little, Brown and Company Publishers.
+(This book

 31.